 We found 5 periodontists who accept Blue Cross Blue Shield of Texas near Cleveland, OH.

-Dr. Roger Karp is a periodontist in Cleveland, OH.
+Dr. Roger Karp practices periodontics (gum disease) in Cleveland, OH.
 He has indicated that his clinical interests include dental implant surgery and periodontal (gum) disease.
-His average rating from his patients is 2.5 stars out of 5.
-Dr. Karp is in-network for Blue Cross/Blue Shield, Blue Choice, Blue Cross Blue Shield Bronze, and more.
 Dr. Karp is professionally affiliated with MetroHealth.
+He has received a 2.5 out of 5 star rating by his patients.
+He accepts Blue Cross/Blue Shield, Blue Choice, Blue Cross Blue Shield Bronze, and more.

 Conditions / Treatments